ChrisWiegman/chriswiegman-hugo-theme/README.md

     "main": [
       {
         "name": "About",
+        "title": "About Chris Wiegman",
         "pageRef": "/about",
         "weight": 10
       },
       {
         "name": "Uses",
-        "pageRef": "/uses",
+        "title": "My tools, both digital and analogue", "pageRef": "/uses",
         "weight": 20
       },
       {
         "name": "Blog",
-        "pageRef": "/blog",
+        "title": "A list of all blog posts on this site going back to 2008", "pageRef": "/blog",
         "weight": 30
       },
       {
         "name": "Contact",
+        "title": "Reach me via email",
         "url": "mailto:contact@chriswiegman.com",
         "weight": 40
+      }
+    ],
+    "footer": [
+      {
+        "name": "About",
+        "title": "About Chris Wiegman",
+        "pageRef": "/about",
+        "weight": 10
+      },
+      {
+        "name": "RSS",
+        "title": "Subscribe to this site in your favorite feed reader", "pageRef": "/index.xml",
+        "weight": 20
       }
     ]
   },